-Welcome to the sixteenth edition!
+Welcome to News From Our Heart!
 This newsletter is published by Foster and Adoptive Family Services (FAFS).
 FAFS’ mission is to provide support, training and advocacy to meet the special needs of foster, adoptive and kinship families, who provide safe, stable and nurturing homes for children in foster care.
 We hope that you will find this information to be both interesting and informative.
 To learn more about FAFS, please visit www.fafsonline.org.
 Have questions or comments?
 Contact Us

 In May of 2016, the White House held a special “hackathon” for foster care as a part of the “#HackFosterCare” initiative.
 Hackathons are events in which problems are presented that the participants attempt to solve with programming solutions, and former foster youth and founder of Think Of Us Sixto Cancel embraced this idea as a way for communities to approach technology in foster care.

 The child welfare system is large and, when including the sea of nonprofits and associated organizations, has many working parts.
 As the nation moves forward and attempts to ensure that the system serves its children as best as it can, the integration of technological solutions becomes a necessity.
 From social media to smartphones, foster parents, foster children, social workers and volunteers are constantly changing the technology they engage with and through.
 Because of the changing tides of tech, foster care organizations have a unique opportunity to re-investigate and resolve problems that crop up because of their own consistent evolution.

 It’s this opportunity that Cancel hopes to seize by hosting foster care hackathons across the country.